Instructor Portal Demo

 About the Demo:

 For the demo, many of the elements of this unit have been 'switched off' except for a few preview elements meant to provide you with an overview of the portal.
-If you need to tour the full unit with all its elements, please do not hesitate to contact us: 4Seasons@ReconciliationEducation.ca
+If you would like a 7-day pass to tour the full unit with all its elements, please do not hesitate to contact us or mention it in the below sign-up form: 4Seasons@ReconciliationEducation.ca

 The Professional Development Portal DEMO and the Secondary Unit DEMO is also available to preview at the very end of this page.

 At any time, during your visit, you can start the process by filling in this short form, indicating your preferences and interests:

 Watch the introduction video:

 This introduction is part of the in-class media and provides students and faculty with an overview of the unit and presents some of its Indigenous contributors and collaborators.
 This video is part of the course.

 4 Seasons of Reconciliation is an educational initiative developed for all post-secondary students which incorporates in-class learning with multi-media and captivating online components.
 4 Seasons of Reconciliation includes a comprehensive instructor’s guidebook, along with a video library portal for students and faculty.
 The five-hour unit is user-friendly and designed to prepare faculty members less familiar with reconciliation.

 Once the instructor accesses the password-protected portal, they begin preparing for the unit by reading the 5-page instruction guide which help them prepare for the 3 hour in-class as well as provide them with information for students to access the pre-quiz and their own portals where they will find their required readings and their bonus video portal.
 You can view this guide here: